erosDiffusion/ComfyUI-enricos-nodes/README.md

   when I tried implementing threading pause it was not reliable, so I resorted to stop / restart. another option would be a while loop...but that feels not right.
 - **tools** new tools only show up on load, so if you add them, reload page with browser reload
 - **known issue**: the compositing is not scaled, so if you want a 5k image well...
 I hope you have a big enough monitor, but it's not (yet) the goal of this node...
-- upcoming **known issue** the new tooling will require graph changed events to setup frontend only widgets. so reload the wf. if the gui is not coming up in the tool node

 **Now go put a fairy in a forest!**